cloud-66-internal/help.cloud66.com/_skycap/the-basics/concepts-and-terminology.md

 There are many benefits to treating software applications this way.
 Containers are:

-* **Self-contained:** Each container runs as an independent process or thread.
+* **Self-contained ---** Each container runs as an independent process or thread.
 This greatly reduces the chance of conflict with other applications using the same infrastructure.
-* **Less resource intensive:** Because they only contain the minimum components required to function they do not consume unnecessary resources.
+* **Less resource intensive ---** Because they only contain the minimum components required to function they do not consume unnecessary resources.
 This saves on infrastructure costs and can make applications faster for end users.
-* **Highly portable:**  Containers are not dependent on specific server or environmental variables, so they can be quickly and easily deployed or moved between different server environments.
+* **Highly portable ---**  Containers are not dependent on specific server or environmental variables, so they can be quickly and easily deployed or moved between different server environments.
-* **Easily scalable:** Containers can be initialised in milliseconds, so adding, moving or removing them is close to instant.
+* **Easily scalable ---** Containers can be initialised in milliseconds, so adding, moving or removing them is close to instant.
 And because they are self-contained, the need for time consuming configuration changes is great reduced.
-* **Secure:** Containers are highly abstracted and isolated from their environments as well as from other applications sharing those environments.
+* **Secure ---** Containers are highly abstracted and isolated from their environments as well as from other applications sharing those environments.
 This makes securing applications and implementing policies easier and cleaner.

 Apart from these technical benefits, containers also make it easier for **development** and **operations** teams to work together more efficiently.
 Because they containers are abstracted from the underlying server environment, they allow developers to focus on writing good code, and operations engineers to focus on managing environments.
 This clean division of responsibility paradoxically allows for more flexibility and easier collaboration between teams.